minyc510/Cpp-Graph-Library/readme.md

 ## Synopsis

 This C++ Graph Library consists of a .h and .cpp files, most-importantly: Graph.g and Graph.cpp.
-Including these files will allow the user to create 'Graph' objects which can be used for whatever Graph-related problem a user may need to solve.
+Including these files will allow the user to instantiate 'Graph' objects which can be used for whatever Graph-related problem a user may need to solve.

+These Graph objects also have a persistent feature: they can be written to disk as .txt files for later retrieval through a read-from-file Graph constructor.

+No external libraries (such as Boost) were used in this project, except for the C++ Standard Template Library for access to STL data-structures.

 ## Code Example